LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 As discussed above, one possible approach to the system context is to implement link-time replaceability.
 This implies moving across binary boundaries, over some defined API (which should be extensible).
 A common approach for this is to have COM-like objects.
-However, the problem with that approach is that it requires memory allocation, and memory allocation is a costly operation.
+However, the problem with that approach is that it requires memory allocation, which might be a costly operation.
 This becomes problematic if we aim to encourage programmers to use the system context for spawning work in a concurrent system.

 While there are some costs associated with implementing all the goals stated here, we want the implementation of the system context to be as efficient as possible.